TomThorpe/UIScrollSlidingPages/README.md

 An example of an app using this control as it's main UI is the Tom Thorpe Photography app, available on the [App Store](https://itunes.apple.com/us/app/tom-thorpe-photography/id614901245?mt=8)

+New in version 1.1
+---
+Added the extra new property `hideStatusBarWhenScrolling` to better suit how the status bar works in iOS7.

+In iOS7+ the status bar now overlaps the content, which caused a problem where this control was used full screen because the page dots (UIPageControl) now share the same space as the status bar.

+This property is intended for when the UIScrollSlidingPages is full screen and the status bar is overlapping the UIPageControl page dots.
+If you set this new property to YES, the page dots disappear when not scrolling, and show the status bar instead.
+And vice versa when you *are* scrolling.

+**For this property to work you need to add the "View controller-based status bar appearance" (UIViewControllerBasedStatusBarAppearance) key to info.plist and set it to a boolean of NO.**

+If you keep the current behaviour and don't set the new property above, in iOS7 you may need to add the self.edgesForExtendedLayout = UIRectEdgeNone; to your view controller to preserve the space for the status bar and mean the views don't overlap

+The default value is NO. I have changed the example project to set this project to YES though as I think it looks better in iOS7.

 Example Screenshots
 ---
 ####Video: